 Flexibility is managed through three key mechanisms based on W3C recommendations:

 NB: CNAP is a recommendation undergoing final steps towards Recommendation at W3C with input from OGC Definitions Server design.
-The full implementation of this specification is underway, including the formalization of the different view profiles needed.

 As needs are identified, new profiles can be specified and arbitrary “graphs” created by custom API endpoints to deliver different views of the available semantic resources.
 Interoperability is supported by publishing these profiles as definition resources for reuse.